axelvaldez/radical-companies/_posts/3-fiat-model/competition/2023-01-13-lazy-greedy-cowardly.markdown

      <th>Be absolutely sure</th>
      <td>
       <ul>
        <li>You know this.
 For sure.
 Absolutely.
-So, say it loud and clear.</ li>
+So, say it loud and clear.</li>
        <li>If anybody shows incredulity, repeat yourself, this time louder and with aggressive moves.</li>
       </ul>
      </td>